jmuehlig/perf-cpp/README.md

 #### Linux Kernel < 5.12
 Sampling *weight as struct* (see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.12`.
 However, you can sample for weight using normal weight.
-To avoid compilation errors, you have to define

-    -DNO_PERF_SAMPLE_WEIGHT_STRUCT

-when compiling the binary that links `perf-cpp`.
-This is not true for the examples (will be done automatically).

 #### Linux Kernel < 5.11
 Sampling *data page size* and *code page size*  (see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.11`.
-If you have an older Kernel **and** you want to link the library, you need to define

-    -DNO_PERF_SAMPLE_DATA_PAGE_SIZE -DNO_PERF_SAMPLE_CODE_PAGE_SIZE

-when compiling the binary that links `perf-cpp`.
-This is not true for the examples (will be done automatically).

 ---